 Black bears eat the plant in spring as a laxative.

-The roots were steamed and eaten and used for medicine.
-The leaves were used for packaging and serving food.
+The roots can steamed and eaten and used for medicine.
+The leaves can be used for packaging and serving food.

-Few people eat skunk cabbage leaves because they have stinging crystals in them that burn the mouth and throat.
+Skunk cabbage is not a common food source because their leaves have stinging crystals in them that burn the mouth and throat.

 COSEWIC: Not at Risk